pranlawate/gym-tracker/docs/Google-Sheets-Setup.md

 **Why This Matters:**
 - Historical data from 2025-12-11 is for "Chest-Supported Row"
 - On 2025-12-16, you switched to "Single Arm Row"
+- Yellow highlight + ⚠️ icon make it immediately visible when exercise changed
 - Cell note on 2025-12-16 marks when the change happened
 - Future workouts (2025-12-18+) use "Single Arm Row" data for progression